THE-Engineering/indonesia-api/README.md

 All files ingested into the application at application start are contained in either `XLSX_DIRECTORY` (for the Data Model) or `SOURCE_DIRECTORY` (for the Data)

-There is a two-step _transformation_ process which takes the CSV source files and generates the JSON target files in `TARGET_DIRECTORY`
+There is a two-step _transformation_ of the CSV source files in `SOURCE_DIRECTORY` into the JSON target files in `TARGET_DIRECTORY`

-- In the first step, a _sibling_ JSON file is written beside each CSV in `SOURCE_DIRECTORY`
+- In the first step, a CSV file in `SOURCE_DIRECTORY` is transformed into a _sibling_ JSON file in the same directory
-- In the second step, the sibling is transformed again to another JSON file which is written to `TARGET_DIRECTORY`
+- In the second step, a _sibling_ JSON file in `SOURCE_DIRECTORY` is transformed _again_ into another JSON file in `TARGET_DIRECTORY`

-Each endpoint serves the JSON from `TARGET_DIRECTORY` so in the event that an endpoint is returning a `404` response:
+Each endpoint serves its JSON from `TARGET_DIRECTORY` so in the event that an endpoint is returning a `404` response:

-- Confirm that the appropriate CSV file exists in `SOURCE_DIRECTORY` and it has the expected structure and content
+- Confirm that the appropriate CSV file exists in `SOURCE_DIRECTORY` and it is valid
 - Confirm that the _sibling_ JSON file has been created in the same directory
-- Confirm that the appropriate JSON file exists in `TARGET_DIRECTORY` and that it is valid
+- Confirm that the appropriate JSON file exists in `TARGET_DIRECTORY` and it is valid

 You can use a JSON validator to validate the content of the JSON files in `TARGET_DIRECTORY`.
 Invalid JSON means a read/write fault during ingestion which can be corrected by restarting the application.
 Otherwise, the _most likely_ cause of an error (particularly where there is no other logging) is a file name mismatch, or _typo_, at AWS

-An endpoint is _expected_ to return a `404` response when there is no data _on the file system_
+An endpoint is _expected_ to return a `404` response when there is no data _on the file system_ (which means either _no JSON file_ or _no CSV_)

 Otherwise, "no data" is indicated by a JSON array `[]`

-Errors should log with a 💥
+Errors are logged with a 💥